 We use available information to estimate fair values.
 We typically engage outside appraisal firms to assist in the fair value determination of long-lived and identifiable intangible assets, and any other significant assets or liabilities.
-We adjust the preliminary purchase price allocation, as adjust the preliminary purchase price anocauon, as necessary, up to one year after the acquisition closing date as we obtain new information about facts and circumstances agreements; the acquired company's brand awareness and market awareness of the acquired company's branded limited to, estimates about: future expected cash flows from customer technology solutions and services, assumptions about the period of time the brands will continue to be valuable; as well as expected costs to develop any in-process research and development into commercially viable solutions and estimated cash flows from the projects when completed, and discount rates.
-Our estimates of fair value are based upon assumptions we believe to be reasonable, but which are inherently uncertain and unpredictable.
-Assumptions may be incomplete or inaccurate, and unanticipated events and circumstances may occur
+We adjust the preliminary purchase price allocation, as necessary, up to one year after the acquisition closing date as we obtain new information about facts and circumstances that existed as of the closing date.

-Our purchase price allocation methodology contains uncertainties because it requires us to make significant estimates and assumptions, and to apply judgment to estimate the fair value of assets acquired and liabilities assumed, especially with respect to long-lived and intangible
+Our purchase price allocation methodology contains uncertainties because it requires us to make significant estimates and assumptions, and to apply judgment to estimate the fair value of assets acquired and liabilities assumed, especially with respect to long-lived and intangible assets.

-Management estimates the fair value of assets acquired and liabilities assumed based on quoted market prices, the carrying value of the acquired assets and widely accepted valuation techniques, including discounted cash flows and market multiple analyses
+Management estimates the fair value of assets acquired and liabilities assumed based on quoted market prices, the carrying value of the acquired assets and widely accepted valuation techniques, including discounted cash flows and market multiple analyses.